Aourbro/4115plt/README.md

 ### Usage
 ```
 Usage: ./main [options]
     Options:
       --help                 Display this information.
+      --debug                Display token and ast information
       -s <string>            Take the <string> as input LaTeX expression.
       -f <file>              Take content in the <file> as input.
       -o <file>              Place the output into <file>.
     Option -f has higher priority than -s
+    --debug should be put in front of -f.
+    Append '> <file>' after all option to redirect the output into a file;
 ```

 ## Running Test Cases
 Test cases are available in the `./testcases` directory, named `test{n}.tex`.
-To run a test: `./main -f ./testcases/test0.tex`
+To run a test: `./main --debug -f ./testcases/test0.tex` or directly with result `./main -f ./testcases/test0.tex`

 ### test cases details:
   -  `./testcases/test0.tex`: a valid one